HomeOnMars/LaClock/README.md

 > "If you want something done right, do it yourself."
 > \<-- toxic motto that cost me so much time, effort, and unnecessary pain.

+> [!WARNING]
+> This repo's alpha branch may contain unstable experimental codes.
+> Commits there may also be combined/deleted without notice.

 LaClock Mod Info
 -------------------------------------------------------------------------------